Brenda Walsh (Beverly Hills, 90210): Season 2

 Season two begins with the pregnancy scare between Brenda and Dylan.
 Brenda has to tell her parents about the situation, when her mom finds the pregnancy test, and after struggling with the responsibilities that come with a sexual relationship, Brenda decides to end the relationship with Dylan.
 Brenda withdraws back to her close inner circle of friends to reclaim her identity as an individual and begins pursuing an acting class during the summer.
 She keeps her distance from Dylan, not trusting her ability to end their romance for good, but after he suffers a surfing injury and has to stay at the Walsh residence to recover, the two rekindle their relationship.
 The situation causes a struggle between Brenda and her father, as he continues to see Brenda as a little girl, even as she becomes a young woman.
 Rather than trying to find her place in her new social circle like she did in season one, in season two we see that Brenda is becoming her own person and claiming her space as an adult in the Walsh family circle.

 Dylan decides to move to Hawaii to live with his mother, and Brenda continues finding herself at home in Beverly Hills.
 They talk infrequently, and Brenda still struggles with whether she wants to end the relationship for good, and when Dylan returns from Hawaii, they continue to see each other without the sexual aspect of the relationship.

 The second season of the series introduces new characters and begins to focus more on Brenda's twin brother, Brandon, further developing his character in the storyline.
-Brenda's character seems to develop on the sidelines, while she and Dylan navigate their relationship, but she isn't disregarded in the plot.
+Brenda's character seems to develop on the sidelines, while she and Dylan navigate their relationship, but she is not disregarded in the plot.
 In side stories throughout season two, Brenda continues to shed the naivety that defined her character in season one, and towards the end of the season, she makes decisions that do not align with what her parents want.
 During a fateful weekend, Brenda and Dylan abscond to Baja, Mexico, and afterward, Mr. Walsh decides to keep them from seeing each other at all.
 The season finale ends with a fight between Dylan and Mr. Walsh.